BiomechDevOps/BiomechDevOps/README.md

 My name is Sayed Ahmadreza Razian (Farshad) and I'm PhD student in the Biomechanics, University of Nebraska at Omaha.
 [My Google Scholar](https://scholar.google.com/citations?user=Dh9Iy2YAAAAJ)

-I am here to interduce our developed software, Please let us know your comments.
+You can find our developed software, Please let us know your comments.

 Best Regards